cenit-io/cenit-docs/docs/compute/algorithms.md

 end
 ```

-The algorithm export_zoho_contact will be executed by the trigger evaluator every time a new record is created and its property zoho_id is nil.
+The algorithm export_zoho_contact will be executed by the trigger evaluator every time a new Zoho Contact record is created and its property zoho_id is nil.